Customer targeting consists of identifying those persons that are more prone to a specific product or service.

 This example is solved with Neural Designer.
 To follow it step by step, you can use the free trial.

-This is a classification project, since the variable to be predicted is binary (buy or not buy).
+The variable to be predicted is binary (buy or not buy).
+Thus, this is a classification project.

 In general, a data set contains the following concepts: